opportus/storefront-aggregator/README.md

 ## Description

 The aggregators are registered as custom post type - Edit and manipulate them as such.<br />
-You can attach to aggregators the desired amount of items and choose on which pages to display each aggregator.
-It is possible to display multiple aggregators on a single page.<br />
+You can attach to aggregators the desired type and amount of items and choose on which pages and which template action hook to display each aggregator...
+It is possible to add multiple aggregators on a single page and/or on a single template hook.<br />
 By default, the available item types are 'Last Posts' and 'Last Comments'.
 Compatible with WooCommerce, you also can aggregate 'Last Products' or 'Last Reviews'.<br />
 The aggregate items are slidable and fully responsive.
 Thanks to FlexSlider.<br />
-Features a dedicated Customizer section from which you can switch color of all aggregator's elements.
+Features a dedicated Customizer panel in which each aggregator can be deeply customized.

 **Coming soon**
-- Possibility to display each aggregator to the page and its template action hook of YOUR choice.
-This will bring interesting perspectives...
-- Dynamically generated Customizer settings for **each** Aggregator including different choice of layouts and further styles.
+- Improved Customizer...
+More user friendly interface and further styling options such as aggregator layout, margins, etc...

 ## Extensibility